 To produce high-quality pad printed graphics, it is vital to select pad printing pads that are the best for your printing job.
-Understanding pad printing pads, knowing how to keep pads in the best working condition and how to restore them can have a major impact on the quality of a print job as well as decrease the overall cost of printing supplies.
-Selecting the right printing pad is crucial for image quality.
-Pad printing pad characteristics that affect imprint are shape, size, hardness, surface finish, and material.
+Pad characteristics that affect image quailty are shape, size, hardness, surface finish, and material.
+The benefits of proper pad selection and maintenance include:

 Pad Printing Pad Shape

-The pad printing pad shape is the most important factor.
-It is mostly the shape that determines how well the pad printing pad achieves its rolling action.
+The shape of a pad printing pad is the most important factor affecting print quality and ink transfer, and determines how well the pad achieves its rolling action.

-- Look for pad printing pad shapes that extend the profile to cover the entire image.
-Distortion of the image’s edges, in most cases, is caused by undersized pads.
+- Undersized pads can cause distortion of the image’s edges.
+Look for pad shapes that extend the profile to cover the entire image.

-- When possible, try to avoid using pad’s apex for ink deposit.
-This tends to thin the ink at that point and cause a light spot on the image.
+- Avoid using pad’s apex for ink deposit.
+This can thin the ink d and leave a light spot on the image.

 There are many different pad printing pad shapes for the purpose of imprinted items.
 Are you experiencing pad printing pad problems?
 We have the solutions!